ch4se/OpenFrEON/README.md

 - [ ] Peltier Version

+- [ ] Custom FrEON Board

 # Support

-If you have any questions regarding development or issues with the current design, find me on [slack](comma.slack.com) @Chase
+If you have any questions regarding development or issues with the current design, find me on [Slack](comma.slack.com) _@Chase_